-For English Inshore fisheries that are considered the best candidates for inshore management (led by the IFCAs) there is an immediate question to define the extent of the stock, or more accurately determining the working hypothesis to underpin the determination of the stock.
+For English Inshore fisheries that are considered the best candidates for inshore management (led by the IFCAs) there is an immediate question to define the extent of the stock.
 Management will initially be faced with uncertainty about the range, distribution, life cycle and population dynamics of stock and may also be confronted by the fact that the perceived stock range does not exactly overlap with existing management jurisdictions.

 Spatial genetic discreetness is unlikely to coincide with jurisdictional boundaries, so at some point managers must make pragmatic decisions to enable management to proceed.
-Seeking definite evidence based solutions from science will (and has) lead to delay and may result in scientifically accurate, but practically unmanageable conclusions, which are most likely to result in a lack of management action.
-By contrast, if IFCA managers state which important local fisheries they believe can be managed locally, within their jurisdiction and present the practically minded management rationale to support this, then it paves the way for precautionary stock level adaptive management to begin.
+Seeking definitive science will (and has) lead to delay a lack of management action.
+By contrast, if IFCA managers state which important local fisheries they believe can be managed locally, within their jurisdiction and present the management rationale to support this, then it paves the way for precautionary, adaptive management.
 By clearly identifying the working hypothesis about stock structure, or 'management units', the approach to management is open and transparent and clearly highlights uncertainties, enabling these to be periodically reviewed by management evaluations.
 Should these assumptions be found to be incorrect, then the scale of the management unit can be adjusted.